KendallTHampton/pomodoro/README.md

 # This is My Pomodoro Application

-When I want to get things accomplished I use pomodoro apps to study or complete a task in a efficient way.
-I thought it would be fun, if I made my own version of a pomodoro app.
-It is a very bare-bones project and is not too complex.
-It allows a user to set a study time and a break time, start and stop the timer, and reset the timer.
+This is my own version of a pomodoro app I built using React.
+I took Inspiration from https://pomofocus.io/.
+This application allows a user to set a study time and a break times.
+It also allows for other customizations such as picking a color theme and enabling timer sounds.